mariamkg00/eds214-handson-api/README.md

-# EDS-214: Introduction to the using APIs to get data
+# EDS-214: Using APIs to get data

 We will practice the following R packages: